frectonz/essays/Killing Laplace's Demon.md

 What are we really doing with this science thing?

-When we observe some phenomenon, we try to explain it.
-After that, we transform our initial guess explanation into a testable hypothesis.
-Then we test our hypothesis using an experiment.
-If our hypothesis passes the test then it is considered a model of the phenomena we observed.

-Over time as we ask more questions about the phenomena our model gets more and more complicated.
-This happens as some things are replaced and others are removed from our model or maybe we discover that the phenomena are just a side effect of a larger process going on in the background that we weren’t able to observe with our previous knowledge only with our newly acquired understandings are we able to observe and question this new phenomenon.
+When we observe a previously unknown phenomenon, we try to explain it.
+Then, we transform our initial interpretation into a testable hypothesis.
+We then test our hypothesis using an experiment.
+If our hypothesis passes the test, it is considered a model of the phenomena we observed.
+Over time as we ask more questions about the phenomenon our model gets more and more complicated.
+This happens as some things are added, replaced and removed from our model.
+Or maybe we discover that the phenomenon is just a side effect of a larger process taking place in the background.

-Living in this universe is like being locked in a room while being blind and crippled and not knowing how we got here, we are just trying to understand our situation.
+Living in this universe is like being locked in a room while being blind and crippled.
+Not knowing how we got here, we are just trying to understand our situation.
 Maybe we try to make a model of the room we’re in using ping pong balls.
-We can do this by throwing a bunch of ping pong balls in every direction and looking at which ones bounce and come back.
-But this can go wrong in many ways maybe we didn’t throw the ping pong balls far enough to bounce off the wall maybe we forgot to through one in a specific direction.
+We can do this by throwing a bunch of balls in every direction and looking at which ones bounce and come back.
+But this can go wrong in many ways.
+Maybe we didn't throw the balls far enough to bounce off the wall, maybe we forgot to throw one in a specific direction.
 In case it wasn’t clear the room is the universe, and the balls are logical questions that help us model our universe.

 But some scientists question the objectivity of this model of our universe.
-Are these models we developed really defining the objective reality of the universe?
-Or Are they describing our (humans) view of the universe?
-For example
+Are these models we have developed really defining the objective reality of the universe?
+Or Are they describing our view of the universe?
+For example, Niels Bohr insisted that what we actually model is our observations, not the world itself.

 > “It is wrong to think that the task of physics is to find out how Nature is.
 Physics concerns what we can say about Nature” – Neils Bohr

-Neils Bohr insisted that what we actually model is the results of observations, not the world.

 The question of the objectivity of our models of the universe arises when we try to predict the outcomes of events.
-Because if these models don’t really describe reality then we have no reason to believe the predictions generated using these models, would in any way be analogous to the ones observed in reality.
+Because if these models don’t really describe reality then we have no reason to believe the predictions generated using these models. # These predictions would in any way be analogous to what is observed in reality.
 As some scientists question the objectivity of reality others are confident in the fact that the universe is objective.
-They say that the universe is just a state that evolves over time using the laws of physics which is true to the extent of our current understanding of the universe.
+They say that the universe is just a state that evolves over time using the laws of physics.
+This is true to the extent of our current understanding of the universe.

 Our laws of nature are just models of the real thing.
-But we test these models based on how well they predict the next state of the thing they are describing.
+But we test these models based on how well they predict the next state of the phenomenon they are describing.
 So if we tested these models of reality based on how well they predict the future.
 Then what we get at the end is an optimized way of telling the objective future.

 Then what we are really doing with this thing we call science is looking through the veils of time to catch a glimpse into the future.